Why do we need the Expressive English Alphabet?

-Think about how difficult this sentence would be to learn for a child or a foreign language student.
+Think about how difficult this sentence would be for a child or a foreign language student to learn.

 There are 5 ‘e’s in that sentence, yet the one ‘e’ in ‘we’ has the same sound as the double ‘e’ in ‘need’.
-The other two ‘e’s each have different sounds.
+The other two ‘e’s each have different sounds as well.

-There are 3 ‘a’s, yet one is pronounced differently to the others.
+There are 3 ‘a’s, yet one is pronounced differently to the other two.

 There are 2 ‘w’s, yet both have different sounds.

 A ‘p’ makes one sound and an ‘h’ makes another, yet a ‘ph’ makes the same sound as an ‘f’.

 This is just one example of how crazy English spelling can be.

 At the moment, on average, it can take between 7-9 years for an English speaking child to learn how to read and write at a proficient level.
 However, it takes more like 2-4 years for Italian children to learn how to read and write Italian, with its simpler spelling rules.
 Imagine how much more English speaking children could learn if they only took 2-4 years to learn how to read and write!